Estimation of neutron star mass and radius of FRB 20240114A by identification of crustal oscillations: Abstract

 \section{Abstract}

 By identifying quasi-periodic oscillations (QPOs) reported in FRB 20240114A (from the Five-hundred-meter Aperture Spherical Telescope) with neutron star crustal torsional oscillations, together with experimental constraints on the incompressibility $K_0$ of symmetric nuclear matter at saturation density, we constrain the mass and radius of an extragalactic neutron star at redshift $z\approx0.13$.
 Identifying the low-order QPO frequencies as fundamental oscillations, and frequencies of $567.7\,\mathrm{Hz}$ or $655.5\,\mathrm{Hz}$ (rest frame) as first overtone candidates, implies neutron star mass ranges of $1.00$--$1.55\,M_\odot$ or $1.17$--$1.76\,M_\odot$, respectively.
-The radius is also constrained, with a self-consistent value around $13$~km, further supported by the calculation of the NS structure within the low-mass/low-central density regime.
+The radius is also constrained, with a self-consistent value around $13$~km, consistent with the calculation of the NS structure within the low-mass/low-central density regime.
 Simultaneously, we also constrain another nuclear saturation parameter, namely the density dependence of the nuclear symmetry energy at saturation density (i.e., the slope parameter), $L$, and determine it to be $L=59.5-96.8$ MeV with $\sim 10\%$ systematic uncertainty, which is broadly consistent with previous constraints on $L$ obtained from experiments and astronomical observations.
 Thus, a mapping of FRB QPOs to crustal torsional modes seems reasonable.
-This can be confirmed with upcoming FRB surveys over a broad range of redshifts and more elaborate data analyses.
+This interpretation will be tested with the discovery of additional QPOs in upcoming FRB surveys.